- When playing a song into your browser, sometimes you can notice an unpleasant audio renderer error.

 Disclaimer: be aware that the process of updating BIOS is very precise and should be done exactly as described on Dell’s support page.
 Otherwise, you may render your system unusable.

 That’s it.
-Hope that one of our solutions helped you get pass the Audio Renderer Error.
+Hope that one of our solutions helped you get past the Audio Renderer Error.
 Please Restart Your Computer issue.
 If you have any more questions, feel free to post them in the comments section below.